Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/samples/browserSample/README.md

 Ensure your app registration has been configured properly to allow the [implicit grant flow][implicitgrantflow] and allow both `Access tokens` and `ID tokens` to be issued by the authorization endpoint.
+Also add a `redirect URI` that points to where you'll be hosting your application.
+For running the sample locally, you can set this to `http://localhost:8080`.
 In your app registration, you will also need to add a permission for the `Microsoft.EventHubs` app.
 When adding permission for `Microsoft.EventHubs`, the type should be `delegated permissions` and the permission should be `user_impersonation`.